From a fuzzy head of hair to wiggling toes, here’s what’s new with your baby when you're 15 weeks pregnant.

 Did you know...?

 It may be time for larger shoes.
 During pregnancy, your wardrobe changes may have to include both clothes and footwear.
 That’s because your body is retaining extra fluid—including in your feet.
-This week, consider trying on some slip-on shoes in one size (or even two sizes) bigger than you normally wear.
+At 15 weeks pregnant, consider trying on some slip-on shoes in one size (or even two sizes) bigger than you normally wear.
 Some women’s feet remain a size larger even after their little one is born.

 What's Happening in There

 - Your baby is now the size of a navel orange.
-She weighs about two and a half ounces and measures four inches in length.
+When you hit 15 weeks pregnant, she will weigh about two and a half ounces and measures four inches in length.

 - Her skeletal system and muscles continue to rapidly develop.
 Bones are getting stronger and starting to harden.